 I think we all move on a lot quicker.

-I think the bureaucratic instinct that detects the institution is is at the heart of this keep away game.
+I think the bureaucratic instinct that protects the institution is at the heart of this keepaway game.

-Well, it could could it could it also be Rosenstein's involvement with the uh last Pfizer application?
+Well, could it also be Rosenstein's involvement with the last Pfizer application?

 Well, that's a great question, sir.

-And and it's an interesting thing because in the story a couple days ago, I noted something very privately.
+And it's an interesting thing because in the story, a couple of days ago, I noted something very privately.

-Uh Rod Rosenstein sent a letter to Congress saying, Hey, I testified I didn't know uh there was nobody in my uh agency that was working on this except me.
+Ron Rosenstein sent a letter to Congress saying, hey, I testified I didn't know there was nobody in my agency that was working on this except me.

 I didn't know about Bruce Orr.

-Well, you know, sir, because you were here at the top of the Justice Department.
+Well, you know, sir, because you were at the top of the Justice Department.

-You ignorance is not an excuse before the FIC court.
+Ignorance is not an excuse before the Pfizer Court.

-I think Rod Rosenstein's own personal institution, his own reputation is a little bit in jeopardy if we learn how much the court might have not known about exculpatory information and everything I hear about what's in the FISA redactive saxes is about exculpatory information.
+I think Rod Rosenstein's own personal institution, his own reputation, is a little bit in jeopardy if we learn how much the court might have not known about exculpatory information.

 Hey, John, let me ask you this.

-I know you've got other pieces you're working on, folks.
+I know you've got other pieces you're working on.

 Yeah, and thanks for doing the work you're doing, John.